Attriumph/Interview-Problem-Summary/front-end Interview/Front-end review knowledge.md

 1. Choose a content management system that supports accessibility.
 2. Use headings correctly to organize the structure of your content.
-Screen reader users can use heading structure to navigate content.
+   - Screen reader users can use heading structure to navigate content.
 By using headings (< h1 >, < h2>, etc.) correctly and strategically, the content of your website will be well-organized and easily interpreted by screen readers.
 3. Include proper alt text for images.
-Alt text should be provided for images, so that screen reader users can understand the message conveyed by the use of images on the page.
+  - Alt text should be provided for images, so that screen reader users can understand the message conveyed by the use of images on the page.
    (This is especially important for informative images (such as infographics).
 When creating the alt text, the text should contain the message you wish to convey through that image,)
 4. Give your links unique and descriptive names.
-When including links in your content, use text that properly describes where the link will go.
+   - When including links in your content, use text that properly describes where the link will go.
 Using "click here" is not considered descriptive,
 5. Ensure that all content can be accessed with the keyboard alone in a logical way.
-Users with mobility disabilities may not be able to use a mouse or trackpad.
+   - Users with mobility disabilities may not be able to use a mouse or trackpad.
 These people are able to access content through the use of a keyboard by pressing the "tab" or "arrow" keys.
 6. Design your forms for accessibility.
-When form fields are not labeled appropriately, the screen reader user does not have the same cues available as the sighted user.
+  - When form fields are not labeled appropriately, the screen reader user does not have the same cues available as the sighted user.
 It may be impossible to tell what type of content should be entered into a form field.
+7. Use tables for tabular data, not for layout
+8. Ensure that all content can be accessed with the keyboard alone in a logical way
+9. Use ARIA roles and landmarks (but only when necessary)
+10. Make dynamic content accessible
 # AngularJS VS React
 * two way binding model VS one way data flow